 Cautions For Green Poop In Toddlers

 Most instances of green stools in young children are temporary.
 It is only the long-lasting changes that are not obviously because of diet or medications that will need immediate medical evaluation to rule out potentially serious causes.

 When To See A Doctor

-Sometimes, your child may be passing green stools that are accompanied by symptoms indicative of a health disease or disorder; so it’s always advisable to monitor your child very carefully and visit the pediatrician right away.
-Some of these symptoms include:
+Sometimes, your child may be passing green stools that are accompanied by symptoms indicative of a health disease or disorder;

 - Unusual weight loss

 - Diarrhea that persists beyond a few days